JetBrains/teamcity-documentation/topics/storing-project-settings-in-version-control.md

 ## Overview

 TeamCity allows the two\-way synchronization of the project settings with the version control repository.
-Supported VCSs are Git, Mercurial, Perforce, Subversion, and TFS.
+Supported VCSs are Git, Mercurial, Perforce, Subversion, and Azure DevOps Server (formerly TFS).

 You can store settings in the XML format and in the [Kotlin language](https://kotlinlang.org/) and define settings programmatically using the [kotlin-based DSL](kotlin-dsl.md).